 - Phone numbers that follow you and your employees

 - The technology supports older technology

 - Seamless set up on existing internet connections

 This article will focus on how to choose the best equipment for your needs.
-We will be covering the types of VoIP phones available, how VoIP phones work, features, and how to compare devices to make the best choice for your business.
+We will be covering the types of VoIP phones, how VoIP phones work, features, and how to compare devices.

 Types of VoIP Phones

 Hard phones are like traditional phones in that they sit on your desk or in a conference room.
 You can use hard phones for: